 Do renewal dates have to be aligned?

-If you already have a single-car policy and want to add another vehicle to make it a multi-car policy, your provider will help.
-But insurers terms differ, so it’s always best to check.
+If you already have a single-car policy but wish to add another vehicle to make it a multi-car policy, your provider will help.
+However, it’s important to note that insurers terms differ, so it’s always best to check.

 Compare car insurance

-If you have more than one car, the easiest way to decide whether you’ll benefit most from a multi-car or individual polices is by comparing quotes.
+If you have more than one car, the easiest way to decide whether you’ll benefit most from taking out a multi-car or second car insurance policy is by comparing quotes.